 The TLC specialist desk at American Airlines Cargo will help you with the transportation of human remains.
 TLC Specialists work directly with funeral homes and mortuaries to make the arrangements required to ship human remains.
 Uncremated remains require a doctor's or health officer's certificate or a burial transit permit, and the airline urges customers to contact the state or country officials both at the origin and destination for full details on all regulations and document requirements.

-The remains must be in a hermetically sealed casket, approved metal container or a combination unit that is placed in an outer container made of wood, canvas, plastic or paperboard.
-Containers should be clearly labeled with an air waybill number, name of the deceased and the destination.
+The remains must be in a hermetically sealed casket, an approved metal container, or a combination unit that is placed in an outer container made of wood, canvas, plastic, or paperboard.
+Containers should be clearly labeled with an air waybill number, the name of the deceased, and the destination.

+Delta Air Lines Cargo offers its Delta Cares unit to help customers transport human remains.
 Professionals work with funeral directors to provide personalized travel assistance and customer support.
 The carrier accepts a variety of cases and flexible shipping options.
-Remains may be tendered either embalmed or unembalmed, combination, or casketed.
-Dry ice, gel packs, transfer cases, Ziegler cases, full-size and irregular size cases are also accepted.
+Remains may be embalmed or unembalmed, combination, or casketed.
+Dry ice, gel packs, transfer cases, Ziegler cases, full-size, and irregular size cases are also accepted.

-United Airlines Cargo uses its TrustUA team to handle the shipment of human remains.
-They are trained to address all travel-related issues and can arrange transport immediately, with funeral shipments given special priority.
-The airline may have bereavement fares for family members or escorts accompanying the shipment.
-Reservations must be made in advance, and shipments must comply with all local, state, federal and international regulations and paperwork requirements.
+United Airlines Cargo uses its TrustUA team to handle the transportation of human remains.
+The team is trained to address all travel-related issues and can arrange transport immediately with funeral shipments given special priority.
+The airline may have bereavement fares for family members or escorts accompanying the remains.
+Reservations must be made in advance, and the transportation of remains must comply with all local, state, federal, and international regulations and paperwork requirements.

-Remains, other than cremated remains, must be adequately secured in a casket, approved metal container.
+Remains, other than cremated remains, must be adequately secured in a casket or approved metal container.
 If the remains are in a casket, the casket must be enclosed in an outside shipping container of wood, canvas, plastic, or paperboard construction.